Without Jim Harbaugh, No. 2 Michigan grinds past No. 9 Penn State with 32 straight runs in 24-15 win

 Michigan turned Allar’s lost fumble at midfield into a 45-yard drive — all runs — that only resulted in a field goal but took 8:04 off the clock in the third quarter and put the Wolverines up eight.

-That was enough for a Michigan defense.
+That was enough for Michigan’s nasty defense.
 A late touchdown by Penn State marked the first time this season the Wolverines have permitted more than one TD in a game.

 “I’ll say it: It’s the best defense in the country,” Moore said.